Astini Sumiasih: Arrest, trial and imprisonment

 Some months later, a plastic bag containing a severed head was found in Wonorejo and immediately reported to the police.
-The head itself was brought to Soetomo Hospital, and when news of the discovery spread, a man contacted the doctors, claiming that his older brother Puji had gone missing.
-When the man was allowed into the morgue, he immediately recognized the head as that of his missing brother.
+The head itself was brought to Soetomo Hospital, and when news of the discovery spread, a man contacted the doctors, claiming that his older sister Puji had gone missing.
+When the man was allowed into the morgue, he immediately recognized the head as that of his missing sister.
 Upon this discovery, the man and his relatives were questioned thoroughly, revealing to police that Astutik was last seen visiting the house of their neighbor, Astini Sumiasih.

 As a result, Sumiasih was immediately arrested and brought for interrogation, where she readily admitted to the crime, as well as her two previous murders.
 She was brought to trial before the Surabaya District Court and officially sentenced to death on October 17, 1996, and sent off to the Women's Correctional Institution in Malang to await execution.
 Over the following years, she repeatedly submitted requests for clemency to the Supreme Court and the President, all of which were repeatedly denied.
 While sitting on death row, she was often visited by Pastor Anderas Nurmandala, who later aided her children in graduating from high school.